lieszkol/november-gallery/PLUGIN_DOCUMENTATION.md

 `autoplay` | Auto-play? | Toggle ON to enable automatic advance on the slides.
 Set the delay below.
 `autoplayDelay` | Auto-play Delay | How long each image is shown for, in milliseconds.
 1000 = 1 seconds.
 `additionalGalleryOptions` | Script options | Additional JS options that you want passed onto the Swiper script, for example: `fadeEffect: {crossFade: true}`
-`useDescriptionAsCSS` | Description is Style | When "on" thi Inject the image description as CSS for that image; only works for images uploaded through the backend Gallery page.
+`useDescriptionAsCSS` | Description is Style | When "on" and the image description contains one or more colons, then the image description is injected as CSS for that image.
+If the image description does not contain a colon, it is injected as a CSS class.
+Note that this only works for images uploaded through the backend Gallery page.
 `mediaQuery` | Media Query | You can set a media query to only apply the style in certain circumstances.
 Do not include a trailing "{".
 For example: `@media screen and (max-width: 766px) and (orientation: portrait)`